SymbiotyK/Paint-Order-Fulfillment/README.md

 - Excel for creating dynamic reports and analyses.

 Workload:
-Designing and creating a UML diagram ~5h
+System and UML diagram design ~5h
 Creating all panels with functionality ~42h
 Implementation ~3h